bnwoods/bnwoods.github.io/about.md

 featured_image: /assets/images/pages/about-brittany.jpg
 ---

-Brittany Woods is an automater of things based in London.
-During her career in technical and leadership roles spanning the financial, automotive, and retail sectors, Brittany has been a significant advocate for utilizing DevOps practices to empower teams, increase innovation, and improve the developer experience while amplifying business outcomes.
+Brittany Woods is a Senior Engineering leader currently based in London.
+During her career in technical and leadership roles spanning verticals across the financial, automotive, and retail sectors, Brittany has been a significant advocate for digital transformation, DevOps, and increased organisational innovation.
+As an industry advocate for DevOps, Brittany has worked to increase developer efficiency while improving developer experience in several organisations globally.
+This work has also focussed on improving organisational culture and can be seen through her talks on the topic.
+Brittany has been featured in the book "97 Things Every Cloud Engineer Should Know" with her article on silos in modern tech teams.

-When she's not automating the things, Brittany enjoys new adventures, clarinet and bass guitar playing, and lazy weekends.

-Brittany is currently a Senior Engineering Manager for the LEGO.com Platform Team at the LEGO Group.
+Brittany is currently a Senior Engineering Manager for The LEGO Group.

 Brittany’s pronouns are she/her.